SeriousOldMan/Simulator-Controller/Docs/Updates.md

 Update is handled automatically, but you may want to check the possibilities of the new cloud based voice recognition.
 Details can be found in the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes).

+The assistant grammars has been modified with this release for the new voice recognition functionalities.
+Therefore, if you have modified or extended the grammar files of the race assistants, please check the original files and incorporate those changes into your own versions.

 ***

 ## Release 4.0.0